learning-zone/angular-basics/README.md

 #### Q. ***What will happen if you do not supply handler for observer?***

 Normally an observer object can define any combination of next, error and complete notification type handlers.
-If you don't supply a handler for a notification type, the observer just ignores notifications of that type.
+If you do not supply a handler for a notification type, the observer just ignores notifications of that type.

 #### Q. ***Explain the difference between Promise and Observable in Angular?***